Isaac Paredes Preview, Player Props: Rays vs. Mariners

 Isaac Paredes At The Plate

+- Paredes leads Tampa Bay in total hits (109) this season while batting .253 with 49 extra-base hits.

-- He ranks 99th in batting average, 34th in on base percentage, and 23rd in slugging among qualifying batters in MLB.
+- Among the qualified hitters in MLB play, he ranks 92nd in batting average, 33rd in on-base percentage, and 17th in slugging.

+- In 21.0% of his games this season, he has gone deep, and 5.8% of his trips to the plate.

-- Paredes has had at least one RBI in 42.3% of his games this season (52 of 123), with two or more RBI 15 times (12.2%).
-He has also been responsible for three or more of his team's runs in nine contests.
+- In 42.7% of his games this year, Paredes has had at least one RBI.
+He's picked up more than one in 12.9% and driven in three or more of his team's runs in nine contests.

-- He has scored in 48 games this season, with multiple runs 14 times.
+- In 49 of 124 games this season, he has scored, and 14 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.